Planethac/MWOS/README.md

 ## Roadmap
 Pre-alpha:

-  -Code the coreOS (.net, command.exe, drivers, afs, DOOM, ntlogon.exe)
+  -Code the coreOS (.net, command.exe, drivers, afs, DOOM, ntlogon.exe and check that systems work with it)

   -Make the kernel support 64 bit protected mode with multiuser multitasking